-The exceptions in paragraph 4(5) above reflect the statutory exceptions in Regulation 4(1) of the SEBI Regulations, and nothing above shall preclude the prior approval or other requirements in relation to Trading in Company's Securities under the Code, as set out herein.
+The exceptions in paragraph 3(5) above reflect the statutory exceptions in Regulation 4(1) of the SEBI Regulations, and nothing above shall preclude the prior approval or other requirements in relation to Trading in Company's Securities under the Code, as set out herein.

-5. Trading Window
+4. Trading Window

-- 1) The Compliance Officer shall notify a 'trading window' during which the Designated Persons may Trade in the Company's Securities after securing pre-clearance from the Compliance Officer in accordance with these Rules.
-The competent authority for pre- clearing the Trade of Compliance Officer shall be the Board. - 2) Designated Persons and their Immediate Relatives shall not Trade in the Company's Securities when the trading window is closed. - 3) The trading window shall generally be closed for all Designated Persons between the sixteenth day prior to the last day of any financial period for which results are required to be announced by the Company till 48 hours after disclosure of such financial results. - 4) Additionally, the trading window shall be closed in particular for a Designated Person or class of Designated Persons when the Compliance Officer determines that a Designated Person or class of Designated Persons can reasonably be expected to have possession of UPSI, for such periods as determined by the Compliance Officer.
-Designated Person or class of Designated Persons will receive a notification on such special blackout periods. - 5) The trading window may be re-opened after closure, not earlier than 48 hours after the UPSI in question becomes generally available information or is no longer classified as UPSI. - 6) The trading window restriction shall not apply for below cases; - i. off-market inter-se transfer between insiders who were in possession of the same UPSI without violating the Code and both parties had made a conscious and informed trade decision. - ii. transaction carried out through the block deal window mechanism between persons who were in possession of the UPSI without violating the Code and both parties had made a conscious and informed trade decision - iii. transaction carried out pursuant to a statutory or regulatory obligation to carry out a bona fide transaction. - iv.
-Transaction undertaken pursuant to the exercise of stock options in respect of which the exercise price was pre-determined in compliance with applicable regulations. - v. trades executed as per the Trading Plan set up in accordance with the Code. - vi. pledge of shares for a bona fide purpose such as raising of funds, subject to pre- clearance by the Compliance Officer.

-vii. transactions undertaken in accordance to respective regulations made by SEBI, such as acquisition by conversion of warrants or debentures, subscribing to rights issue, further public issue, preferential allotment or tendering of shares in a buy-back offer, open offer, delisting offer or transactions which are undertaken through such other mechanism as may be specified by SEBI from time to time.
+- The Compliance Officer shall notify a 'trading window' during which the Designated Persons may Trade in the Company's Securities after securing pre-clearance from the Compliance Officer in accordance with this Code. - 2) Designated Persons and their Immediate Relatives shall not Trade in the Company's Securities when the trading window is closed. - 3) The trading window shall generally be closed for all Designated Persons between the sixteenth day prior to the last day of any financial period for which results are required to be announced by the Company till 48 hours after disclosure of such financial results. - 4) Additionally, the trading window shall be closed in particular for a Designated Person or class of Designated Persons when the Compliance Officer determines that a Designated Person or class of Designated Persons can reasonably be expected to have possession of UPSI, for such periods as determined by the Compliance Officer.
+Designated Person or class of Designated Persons will receive a notification on such special blackout periods. - 5) The trading window may be re-opened after closure, not earlier than 48 hours after the UPSI in question becomes generally available information or is no longer classified as UPSI. - 6) The trading window restriction shall not apply for below cases; - off-market inter-se transfer between insiders who were in possession of the same UPSI without violating the Code and both parties had made a conscious and informed trade decision. - ii. transaction carried out through the block deal window mechanism between persons who were in possession of the UPSI without violating the Code and both parties had made a conscious and informed trade decision - iii. transaction carried out pursuant to a statutory or regulatory obligation to carry out a bona fide transaction. - iv.
+Transaction undertaken pursuant to the exercise of stock options in respect of which the exercise price was pre-determined in compliance with applicable regulations. - v. trades executed as per the Trading Plan set up in accordance with the Code. - vi. pledge of shares for a bona fide purpose such as raising of funds, subject to preclearance by the Compliance Officer. - vii. transactions undertaken in accordance with respective regulations made by SEBI, such as acquisition by conversion of warrants or debentures, subscribing to rights issue, further public issue, preferential allotment or tendering of shares in a buy-back offer, open offer, delisting offer or transactions which are undertaken through such other mechanism as may be specified by SEBI from time to time.